KnowEnG/InPheRNo/README.md

 # Requirements

 In order to run the code, you need to have Python 3.5 installed.
-In addition, the code uses the following python modules/libraries which need to be installed (the number in brackets show the version):
+In addition, the code uses the following python modules/libraries which need to be installed (the number in brackets show the version of the module used to generate the results in the manuscript):
 - [Numpy](http://www.numpy.org/) (version 1.13.0)
 - [Scipy](https://www.scipy.org/) (verison 0.19.1)
 - [Pandas](http://pandas.pydata.org/) (version 0.20.2)